Innovation beyond borders

 We will support you as you access new markets by providing tools and advice for expansion.

 The Eureka contact in your country can advise, support and guide you from the development of your project idea to its commercialisation.

 Do you have an idea for an innovative project?
 We may have the perfect funding opportunity for you.

-Czech Republic has funding for your R&D and innovation projects.
+South Korea has research funding for your R&D and innovation projects.

-Austria and Israel have research funding for your R&D and innovation projects.
-Projects on health and bioconvergence are particularly welcomed.
+Singapore and South Korea have research funding for your R&D and innovation projects.

 News/Blog See all articles